SerenaTetart/Time_series_analysis/README.md

 <img src="https://user-images.githubusercontent.com/65224852/137592003-189d5162-1830-44ca-a075-c6ab8d410f52.png">
 </p>

-The seasonality indicates that there is an even more rising trend toward january and june.
+The seasonality indicates that there is a rising trend toward january and june and a decreasing trend in between.

-(I'll finish to write this tomorrow...)

-The network is made of two layers of bidirectionnal LSTM units with a 20 dense at the end, why 20 ?
-Because it predicts the next 20 values of the time serie, it could have been less or more...
+The network is made of two layers of bidirectionnal LSTM units with a 20 dense at the end in order to predict the next 20 values of the time serie.
-This change has been made in order to have a more accurate prediction, whereas if it predicts only the next value it can easily overfit.

 (I'll finish to write this tomorrow...)